Finding the Right Keywords and Match Type for Google Ads

 Selecting the right keyword list for your campaign can help you show your ads to the right customers.
 Your keywords should match the terms your potential customers would use to find your products or services.
-Here are seven tips to build a successful keyword list:
+Here are seven tips to build a successful keyword list for Google Ads:

 1 – Think like a customer when you create your list